Imperience - Centre for Research and Training in P.A.M

 NISHKAM UPASANA

-The theory of 'Nishkam Upasana' (desireless devotion) as laid down in the Gita emphasises upon us to practice devotion without keeping in view any specific purpose.
-It really means that we should practice devotion without our eyes being fixed upon any worldly object or without caring for the satisfaction of our desires.
-It does not stop us from fixing our mind upon the goal of life which is absolutely essential for those on the march.
-The goal of life means nothing but the point we have finally to arrive at .
-It is, in other words, the reminiscence of our homeland or the primeval state of our present solid existence, which we have finally to return to.
-It is only the idea of destination which we keep alive in our minds and for that we practise devotion only as duty.
-(DR-18)
+The theory of 'Nishkam Upasana' (desireless devotion) as laid down in the Gita emphasises upon us to practise devotion without keeping in view any specific purpose.
+It really means that we should practise devotion without our eyes being fixed upon any worldly object or without caring for the satisfaction of our desires.
+It does not stop us from fixing our mind upon the goal of life, which is absolutely essential for those on the march.
+The goal of life means nothing but the point we have finally to arrive at.
+It is in other words, the reminiscence of our homeland or the primeval state of our present solid existence, which we have finally to return to.
+It is only the idea of destination, which we keep alive in our minds and for that we practise devotion only as duty.
+(BWS-190,191)

 NON-BEING

-Even after Negation has been achieved, there yet remains much to cover, for which even millions of years might be too short.
+Even after negation has been achieved, there yet remains much to cover, for which even millions of years might be too short.
 It is very difficult to determine exactly what and where the end may be.
-People may not be inclined to accept this statement.
+People may not be inclined to accept that statement.
 They might say that since I represent non-being as real Being, it is all in vain and void.
 They may be justified to some extent since one, in the being, cannot entertain the idea of non-being.
-It, however, refers only to a faint reflection of non-beingness.
-The fact is that while in a state of non-being if one does not bear any reflection of that condition, then it can be taken as the perfection of the State of Negation.
-But this may be beyond common understanding of even the greatest saints.
-(SS-177,178)
+It however refers only to a faint reflection of non-beingness.
+The fact is that while in a state of non-being if one does not bear any reflection of that condition, then it can be taken as the perfection of the state of negation.
+But they may be beyond common understanding of even the greatest saints.
+(SS-174,175)

 NON-ENTITY

-If 'A' begins his work dedicating all to his Master, imagine what good will it be, in the long run?
-He does everything for his Master.
-Nay! he does everything thinking that his Master is himself doing it, and must think so because both are flying together.
-'A, really speaking, gave life to his supposition and the object became animate.
+If ‘A' begins his work dedicating all to his master, imagine what good will it be, in the long run?
+He does everything for his master.
+Nay! he does everything thinking that his master is himself doing it, and must think because both are flying together.
+‘A', really speaking, gave life to his supposition and the object became animate.
 Both have got lives now.
-He starts his work from the same morning He performs his daily ablution thinking that his Master is doing all this.
-He breaks his fast thinking that his Master is doing it.
-He goes to the office and does the office business thinking that his Master is doing the same or, in other words, he himself is doing it.
+He starts his work from the same morning.
+He performs his daily ablution thinking that his master is doing all this.
+He breaks his fast thinking that his master is doing it.
+He goes to the office and does the office business thinking that his master is doing the same or, in other words, he himself is doing it.
 Now he returns from the office.
 On the way he finds an attractive dance and his eyes go to the form already playing its part.
 What do you think then if you cannot check yourself?
-Think that it is not you who is seeing the dance but your Master's eyes - the eyes you have got - are witnessing the scene.
+Think that it is not you who is seeing the dance but your master's eyes — the eyes you have got — are witnessing the scene.
 What good would it do?
-You will lose the curiosity of seeing the dance at once, because your Master's power will begin to flow at once and you will be relieved of the curiosity just awakened.
+You will lose the curiosity of seeing the dance at once, because your master's power will begin to flow at once and you will be relieved of the curiosity just awakened.
 Now you come to the house finishing your office business.
 You see your children quite joyful at seeing you as you have returned after so many hours from the office.
 You enjoy their merriment and it is, of course, but natural.
 What would you do then?
 Your attention is diverted towards them and you are a bit away from your sacred thought for the time being.
-The method would be complete if you think that your Master within is himself enjoying.
+The method would be complete if you think that your master within is himself enjoying.
 You will find that its effect is no more and you are away from your own thoughts.
 Now another business comes.
 Friends come in.
 They chit chat.
 You also drop into conversation with them and that is the daily routine.
-Think that not you but your Master is talking with them.
+Think that not you but your master is talking with them.
 That is the best practice, I tell you.
 Similarly you can adjust yourself in your daily routine and in all the work before you.
-If you are walking you can, of course, think of your Master at that time, but how good it would be if you do both the things together.
-You are thinking of your Master and at the same time also having the idea that your Master himself is walking.
+If you are walking you can, of course, think of your master at that time, but how good it would be if you do both the things together.
+You are thinking of your master and at the same time also having the idea that your master himself is walking.
 If you do it that means you are going with double force.
-Likewise, while you are meditating think that your Master is himself meditating on his own form.
+Likewise, while you are meditating think that your master is himself meditating on his own form.

 NOTHINGNESS

-Some people are a little confused because I have used the word 'Nothingness' for God.
-They forget that only 'Nothing' is not used, 'Ness' is also there.
+Some people are a little confused because I have used the word `Nothingness' for God.
+They forget that only `Nothing' is not used, `Ness' is also there.
 When we think of the subtlest thing the idea turns backward, in search of the thing which is really there.
-If you say 'Yes', the idea of 'No' is also there.
-If I say 'No' the idea of non-existence is there.
-If I say 'Yes', the idea of existence is there.
+If you say `Yes', the idea of `No' is also there.
+If I say `No' the idea of non-existence is there.
+If I say `Yes', the idea of existence is there.
 But He is beyond both.
-He is neither 'Yes' nor 'No'.
-So 'Nothingness' and not 'Yesness' is the only proper and appropriate word which can be used for Him.
-(SDG-55)
+He is neither `Yes' nor `No'.
+So `Nothingness' and not `Yesness' is the only proper and appropriate word which can be used for Him.
+In short, our ultimate goal should be the `Ultimate' Himself.
+In whatever condition He may be, we do not have much concern.
+Further, we are bound by `Yes' or `No', but we do not know where to apply `Yes' or where to apply `No' in the correct sense.
+This thing comes from the experience and experience comes from the experiment.
+(SDG-66)

 NOTIONS